atk4/data/docs/quickstart.rst

 Actions also allow you to perform operations on multiple records.
 This can be very handy with some deep traversal to improve query efficiency.
 Suppose you need to change Client/Supplier status to 'suspended' for a specific user.
-Fire up a concole once away::
+Fire up a console once away::

     $m = new Model_User($db);